Axiom-0

 What is GCD?

-The framework is implemented as UMCP (Universal Measurement Contract Protocol), a reproducible validation system with frozen parameters that are seam-derived — discovered by the mathematics, not chosen by convention.
+Within GCD, UMCP (Universal Measurement Contract Protocol) is the measurement functional system — alongside RCFT (which explores) and ULRC (which preserves language).
+Its frozen parameters are seam-derived — discovered by the mathematics, not chosen by convention.

 At a Glance